paulabergman/intro-to-biostats-r/chapter2.md

 # Crosstabulate variables gender and death in cardiac dataset.
 with(cardiac, table(gender, death))

-# Crosstabulate variables anyevent and death in cardiac dataset.
+# Crosstabulate variables location and cholcat in diabetes dataset.
-with(cardiac, table(anyevent, death))
+with(diabetes, table(location, cholcat))

 ```